dmmnjaws/PAv-2020-2021-Multiple-Dispatch-in-Java/README.md

 Both UsingMultipleDispatch.class and UsingMultipleDispatchExtended.class were tested as much as possible.
 A TestNG Suite is available.
 The TestNG suite uses the domain example in the package ist.meic.pava.domainExample.testSuite.

-Testing the Memoization Cache with TestNG was unfeasable, since the methods of the cache are package-protected for security reasons, however, such testing is still possible manually:
+Testing the Memoization Cache with TestNG was unfeasable, since the methods of the cache are package-protected for security reasons, however, such testing is still possible manually: (actually we could have used reflection for this)

 During most of the development, in order to facilitate corner-case debugging, UsingMultipleDispatch.class and UsingMultipleDispatchExtended.class were manually tested using the MultipleDispatchMain.class.
 This class already contains some examples of testing:
    - for tests with double dispatch (`args[0]="double"`), triple dispatch (`args[0]="triple"`) and quadruple dispatch (`args[0]="quadruple"`), it uses the example domain in the package ist.meic.pava.domainExample.quadruple;